Get exclusive member benefits & effect social change. Join Today

-Health conditions may be a cause of baldness when a rash, redness, pain, peeling of the scalp, hair breakage, patchy hair loss, or an unusual pattern of hair loss.
-A skin biopsy and blood tests also may be used to diagnose disorders responsible for the hair loss.
+Health conditions may be a cause of baldness when a rash, redness, pain, peeling of the scalp, hair breakage, patchy hair loss, or an unusual pattern of hair loss accompanies the hair loss.
+A skin biopsy and blood tests also may be necessary to diagnose disorders responsible for the hair loss.

 Men with limited hair loss can sometimes hide hair loss with the right haircut or hairstyle.
-Ask your hairstylist for a creative cut that will make a thinning hair look fuller.
+Ask your hairstylist for a creative cut that will make thinning hair look fuller.

 Wigs can cover thinning hair, receding hairlines, and complete baldness.
 They come in a variety of styles, colors, and textures.
 For a natural look, choose wig colors, styles, and textures that look similar to your original hair.
 Professional wig stylists can help style and fit wigs for an even more natural look.

 Going bald can be a big change.
 You may have trouble accepting your appearance.
-You should seek counseling if you experience anxiety, low self-esteem, depression, or other emotional problems because of male pattern baldness..
+You should seek counseling if you experience anxiety, low self-esteem, depression, or other emotional problems because of male pattern baldness.